Anupam Chander

-Anupam Chander is the Scott K Ginsburg Professor of Law at Georgetown University Law Center and an expert on the global regulation of new technologies.
-Chander's scholarship has appeared in the Yale Law Journal, the California Law Review, and the American Journal of International Law, among other legal publications, and his research has been featured in news stories by Business Insider, CNN, NPR, and Forbes.
+Anupam Chander (born 1967) is an American lawyer.
+He is currently the Scott K Ginsburg Professor of Law at Georgetown University Law Center and an expert on the global regulation of new technologies.

-Education and Previous Work
+Education and career

-Chander received his B.A. from Harvard University.
-He received his J.D. from Yale Law School in 1992.
-After graduating, Chander served as a law clerk for Chief Judge Jon O. Newman of the Second Circuit Court of Appeals and Judge William A. Norris of the Ninth Circuit Court of Appeals.
-He has practiced law with Cleary, Gottlieb, Steen & Hamilton both locally, in New York, and internationally, in Hong Kong.
-Prior to his current position, Chander was a Professor of Law at the UC Davis School of Law and the director of the California International Law Center.
+Chander holds a B.A. from Harvard University.
+He received a J.D. from Yale Law School in 1992.
+After graduating, he served as a law clerk for Chief Judge Jon O. Newman of the Second Circuit Court of Appeals and Judge William A. Norris of the Ninth Circuit Court of Appeals.
+He has practiced law with Cleary, Gottlieb, Steen & Hamilton in New York and Hong Kong.
+Prior to his current position, Chander was a professor of law at the UC Davis School of Law and director of the California International Law Center.

-Academic Publications
+Publications

 Chander is the author of numerous law review articles and has written three books: The Electronic Silk Road (2013), Internet Law: Statutory Supplement (2019), and Fred Korematsu: All American Hero (2011) with co-author Madhavi Sunder.
 He also edited Securing Privacy in the Internet Age (2008) with co-editors Lauren Gelman and Margaret Jane Radin.